srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 This bridge uses the aiovantage library but attaches a custom logging.Handler to intercept the EL: (Event Log) stream.
 This is necessary because the standard Vantage SDK does not expose button presses as subscribable events in many firmware versions.
 This "Log Tap" allows us to react to physical user interaction without modifying the core library.

 Credits
-This bridge is powered by the aiovantage library.
+loopj for the incredible aiovantage library.

+srhunt-cyber for the Service/Bridge architecture.

 MIT Licensed.